gaehlerm/SoftwareEngineering/README.md

 ## APIs
 // move this chapter further down in the book?

+// Hyrums law (Software engineering at Google): It does not matter what you promisse.
+It only matters what the API really does.
+People will always find new, unexpected ways to deal with the existing functionality of an API.

 The Application Programable Interface (API) is an extremely important part of your software.
 It is the public interface of your software.
 It is what everyone sees from the outside.
 Everything we discussed in the interface section matters here as well, but in an API, it is really important to get everything right.
 Having a bad API will cost you a lot of money.
 People won’t buy your product if the user experience is bad.
 They rather go to the company next door and buy their software.
 “They support even emojis!”
 Yes, sadly enough, supporting emojis is important nowadays for business reasons.

 That was no joke by the way.
 Apple once had an important security fix in their latest update.
 They add new emojis to the update as emojis are the better motivation to install an update than a security fix.